馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 Employer filingLCA only (free)LCA + I-129 + multiple fees

-Processing time (consular)3 to 8 weeks total6 to 12+ months
+Processing time (consular)Three to eight weeks totalSix to 12+ months

-Spouse work authorizationAutomatic, any employerH-4 EAD required (separate filing)
+Spouse work authorizationAutomatic, any employerH-4 EAD required, $520 separate application

 Dual intentNoYes

-The H-1B’s one structural advantage over the E-3 is dual intent.
+The H-1B's one structural advantage over the E-3 is dual intent.
 H-1B holders can openly pursue permanent residence (a green card) while maintaining their visa status.
-E-3 holders must maintain nonimmigrant intent, which means the path to a green card exists but requires more careful planning.
-E-3 holders can pursue permanent residence through the standard PERM, I-140, I-485 process, but the timing of each step needs to be managed carefully to avoid triggering nonimmigrant intent issues.
+E-3 holders must maintain nonimmigrant intent, which means a green card path exists but requires more careful planning.
 For employers focused on immediate hiring needs rather than long-term immigration pathways, this distinction rarely affects the sponsorship decision.

-The Labor Condition Application is the single document the employer must file for E-3 sponsorship, and the only required filing for the consular route.
-Understanding what it requires and what it obligates you to do is essential.
+The Labor Condition Application is the single document you file for E-3 sponsorship, and the only required filing for the consular route.

 What the LCA requires

-When you file Form ETA 9035/9035E through the DOL FLAG system, you are making four formal attestations:
+When you file Form ETA 9035/9035E through the DOL FLAG system, you make four formal attestations.
+Note that these are legal commitments, not suggestions:

-• Wages: You will pay the E-3 worker at least the prevailing wage or the actual wage paid to similarly situated workers at your company, whichever is higher
+• Wages: You'll pay the E-3 worker at least the prevailing wage or the actual wage paid to similarly situated workers at your company, whichever is higher

-• Working conditions: Employing the E-3 worker will not adversely affect the working conditions of workers similarly employed at the worksite
+• Working conditions: Employing the E-3 worker won't adversely affect the working conditions of similarly employed workers at the worksite

 • No strike or lockout: There's no strike, lockout, or work stoppage in the occupation at the worksite at the time of filing